JuliaDataScience/JuliaDataScience/contents/dataframes.md

 There are two other benefits of doing this.
 Firstly, it is now clear to the reader where `name` and `grade_2020` belong to, they below to the grades of 2020.
 Secondly, it is easy to determine what the output of `grades_2020()` would be at any point in the book.
-For example, we can now put the data in a variable
+For example, we can now put the data in a variable:

 ```jl
 sco("""